FAQs

 • Other areas: gastroenterology, neurology, infectious disease, transplant

-If your provider is part of Catalyst, your results will be sent directly to their office.
-If not, your results will come to your email.
+If your provider is part of Catalyst, your results will also be sent directly to their office.

 If you have questions, please reach out to the Catalyst Team at catalyst@southernresearch.org or (205) 581-2389.